• Features

 Compared to TV advertising and other types of offsite marketing, digital marketing can be more direct and effective.
 As a first step in preparing your online marketing campaign, however, you need to establish a realistic budget.

-Depending on your business’s unique needs, you can launch an ecommerce marketing strategy for less than $1,000 (USD).
-In some cases, you may be able to get started with an investment of around $100 (USD) or less, especially if you’re willing to rely on free resources to get your business online.
+Depending on your company's unique needs, you can launch an ecommerce marketing strategy for less than $1,000.
+In some cases, you may be able to get started with an investment of around $100 or less, especially if you’re willing to rely on free resources to get your business online.

-For instance, if you decide to focus on all of your marketing efforts on SEO and social media, you won’t have to invest any money.
-However, note that using these channels will take time, as you’ll need to write articles, create product pages, and develop your brand’s reputation.
+For instance, if you decide to focus on all of your marketing efforts on SEO and organic social media content, you won’t have to invest any money.
+However, note that using these channels will take time, as you’ll need to write articles, generate product pages, create social media content, and develop your brand’s authority.

-When creating your marketing strategy, be sure to consider your time along with your financial resources.
+When creating your marketing strategy, it's therefore important to consider your time along with your financial resources.

 Your allocation of marketing funds will also depend on where you can realistically and effectively reach your target audience.
 For example, some market segments are more likely to use Facebook, and others will use Instagram more heavily.